Passing the stress test: Leveraging a 10b5-1 plan for personal financial management

 Step 2: Set the plan

-Creating a 10b5-1 plan with E*TRADE is a simple, systematic process that walks participants through creation, customization, and implementation in as little as five to seven business days.
+Creating a 10b5-1 plan with E*TRADE from Morgan Stanley is a simple, systematic process that walks participants through creation, customization, and implementation in as little as five to seven business days.
 Executive Services relationship managers and 10b5-1 analysts are available to answer questions, advise on plan dynamics, and draw from their deep knowledge and equity compensation experience to help clients tailor a 10b5-1 plan to their needs.

 A 10b5-1 analyst works one-on-one with clients to draft an individualized plan.
 Once it’s ready, an E*TRADE 10b5-1 plan analyst finalizes the plan, secures the required signatures and approvals, and puts the plan in place.